LoyolaChicagoBooks/introcs-csharp/rst/searching.rst

 .. literalinclude:: ../source/examples/searching/searching.cs
    :start-after: chunk-driver-begin
-   :end-before: chunk-driver-end
+   :end-before: chunk
    :linenos:

-In this example, we ask the user to enter an array of data by entering the values space separated on a line.
+In this example, we ask the user to enter an array of data by entering the values space separated on a line. .
+To convert to an int array we use the function ``IntsFromString`` discussed in :ref:`split`.
-Extracting the numbers sounds like something we might use again, so it is set up as a function, where we separate the numbers with the ``Split`` method.
-(It is important that the items in this array are only separated by a single space character as ``Split`` is not flexible to handle extra spaces.

-Once we have gotten the input text split into an array of strings (string[]), and created an array of the same length for the output, we set up a simple loop to convert each item in the string array into an integer.

 To allow easy termination of the testing loop, we do not use ``PromptInt`` for ``searchItem``, because any